UCSB-CCS-CS/F13-CS1L/ProjectOverviews/masoug.md

 of all the other players.
 * Now that I've come to think of it, netowrking will be EXTREMELY tricky.
 Depending on how this week goes, if it looks as if making the game networked is not going to happen, then the multiplayerness will come from splitscreen/multiwindow/monitors.
 The number of players will be reduce to 6 total per match (3-on-3).
+Controls will then be transferred to joysticks.

 _NOTE_: If for a given week that most but not all requirements are met, then those unmet requirement(s) may be moved to the next week.